arex388/Arex388.Carmine/README.md

 >
 > The Carmine.io API is a read-only API, unfortunately.

-The library has built-in dependency injections to simplify usage.
+The library has built-in dependency injection to simplify usage.
 By default a singleton `ICarmineClient` or `ICarmineClientFactory` instance will be created.
 If using `ICarmineClientFactory`, it will cache `ICarmineClient` instances by their API key.

 > **V3.0.0**
 >